Data and code sharing

 Objective

-Electrical deep brain stimulation (DBS) is an established treatment for patients with drug-resistant epilepsy.
-Sleep disorders are common in people with epilepsy, and DBS may actually further disturb normal sleep patterns and sleep quality.
-Novel implantable devices capable of DBS and streaming of continuous intracranial electroencephalography (iEEG) signals enable detailed assessments of therapy efficacy and tracking of sleep related comorbidities.
-Here, we investigate the feasibility of automated sleep classification using continuous iEEG data recorded from Papez's circuit in four patients with drug resistant mesial temporal lobe epilepsy using an investigational implantable sensing and stimulation device with electrodes implanted in bilateral hippocampus (HPC) and anterior nucleus of thalamus (ANT).
+Electrical deep brain stimulation is an established treatment for patients with drug-resistant epilepsy.
+Sleep disorders are common in people with epilepsy, and deep brain stimulation may actually further disturb regular sleep patterns and sleep quality.
+Novel implantable devices capable of deep brain stimulation and streaming of continuous iEEG signals enable detailed assessments of therapy efficacy and tracking of sleep-related comorbidities.
+Here, we investigate the feasibility of automated sleep classification using continuous iEEG data recorded from Papez circuit in four patients with drug-resistant mesial temporal lobe epilepsy using an investigational implantable sensing and stimulation device with electrodes implanted in bilateral hippocampus and anterior nucleus of thalamus.

 Approach

-The iEEG recorded from HPC is used to classify sleep during concurrent DBS targeting ANT.
-Simultaneous polysomnography (PSG) and sensing from HPC were used to train, validate and test an automated classifier for a range of ANT DBS frequencies: no stimulation, 2 Hz, 7 Hz, and high frequency (>100 Hz).
+The iEEG recorded from the hippocampus is used to classify sleep during concurrent deep brain stimulation targeting the anterior nucleus of thalamus.
+Simultaneous polysomnography and sensing from the hippocampus were used to train, validate and test an automated classifier for a range of anterior nucleus of thalamus deep brain stimulation frequencies: no stimulation, 2 Hz, 7 Hz and high frequency (greater than100 Hz).

 Results

-We show that it is possible to build a patient specific automated sleep staging classifier using power in band features extracted from one HPC iEEG sensing channel.
-The patient specific classifiers performed well under all thalamic DBS frequencies with an average F1-score 0.894, and provided viable classification into awake and major sleep categories, rapid eye movement (REM) and non-REM.
-We retrospectively analyzed classification performance with gold-standard PSG annotations, and then prospectively deployed the classifier on chronic continuous iEEG data spanning multiple months to characterize sleep patterns in ambulatory patients living in their home environment.
+We show that it is possible to build a patient-specific automated sleep staging classifier using power in band features extracted from one hippocampus iEEG sensing channel.
+The patient-specific classifiers performed well under all thalamic deep brain stimulation frequencies, with an average F1-score of 0.894.
+These classifiers provided viable classification into awake and major sleep categories, rapid eye movement (REM) and non-REM.
+We retrospectively analyzed classification performance with gold-standard polysomnography annotations and then prospectively deployed the classifier on chronic continuous iEEG data spanning multiple months to characterize sleep patterns in ambulatory patients living in their home environments.

 Significance

-The ability to continuously track behavioral state and fully characterize sleep should prove useful for optimizing DBS for epilepsy and associated sleep, cognitive and mood comorbidities.
+The ability to continuously track behavioral state and fully characterize sleep should prove useful for optimizing deep brain stimulation for epilepsy and associated sleep, cognitive and mood comorbidities.

 High-frequency oscillations

-High-frequency oscillations (HFOs) are brief discrete events seen in EEG that are promising biomarkers of both epileptic neural tissue and cognitive processing.
+High-frequency oscillations are brief discrete events seen in EEGs that are promising biomarkers of both epileptic neural tissue and cognitive processing.

 Multiscale Electrophysiology Format